Rejean-McCormick/Orgo/Documentation/v3/6-orgo-insights-module-config-parameters.md

 * Other modules may:

   * Use the same environments without per‑environment variation (e.g., core services with mostly static config).
-  * Or define their own environment‑specific defaults in Doc 5.
+  * Or define their own environment‑specific defaults (e.g., Core Services in Doc 5).
 * The important invariant is that **every module interprets environment names consistently**, but parameter values per environment can differ by module; this document captures the Insights slice.